 What Do the Curators Think?

-The people putting these shows together definitely see sneakers as more than just shoes.
-Elizabeth Semmelhack, for instance, consistently talks about their complex social histories and profound cultural significance.
-She sees them as status symbols, as canvases for design, and as objects that reflect innovation and our connection to the future.
-Her upcoming "Art/Wear" show directly asks about the nature of art when it comes to artist-sneaker collaborations.
-She believes these partnerships challenge traditional boundaries and contribute to the ongoing discussion of what art even is today.
-She's even pointed out that sneakers offer a unique canvas for men to experiment with color and pattern, framing them as "investments" to make engaging with fashion feel more comfortable for some guys.
+The curators behind these shows treat sneakers as far more than footwear.
+Elizabeth Semmelhack regularly points to their complex social histories and cultural significance.
+In her framing, sneakers are status symbols, design canvases, and objects that reflect innovation and our relationship with the future.
+Her upcoming "Art/Wear" exhibition directly questions what “art” means in the context of artist-sneaker collaborations.
+She argues these partnerships challenge traditional boundaries and feed an ongoing debate about what art is today.
+She has also noted that sneakers can act as a unique canvas for men to experiment with color and pattern, framing them as "investments" that make engaging with fashion feel more approachable for some men.

 Ligaya Salazar, from the Design Museum, calls sneakers "one of the most ubiquitous designed objects" globally.
 She emphasizes their role in subcultures, their design evolution, and their "democratising" power as vehicles for identity, especially for young people from diverse backgrounds who've been pivotal in making certain sneakers iconic.